okikio/codepoint-iterator/README.md

 | ------ | ---- | ------- | ------ |
 | 7+     | 12+  | 41+     | 5+     |

-> Native support for `utf8-uint8array` is rather good, but due to not all browsers supporting all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) actually determing browser support is more complex, [#astericks](#asterisks--limitations) covers these limitations.
+> Native support for `codepoint-iterator` is rather good, but due to not all browsers supporting all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) actually determing browser support is more complex, [#astericks](#asterisks--limitations) covers these limitations.

 ## Contributing

-> Thanks [@aaorris](https://github.com/aaorris) for the helping optimizing the performance of the `utf8-uint8array` library.
+> Thanks [@aaorris](https://github.com/aaorris) for the helping optimizing the performance of the `codepoint-iterator` library.

 I encourage you to use [pnpm](https://pnpm.io/configuring) to contribute to this repo, but you can also use [yarn](https://classic.yarnpkg.com/lang/en/) or [npm](https://npmjs.com) if you prefer.